kimaneChen/react-practice/README.md

 - Google Fonts to get external font family;
 - css display: block, inline, inline-block;
 - Unicode Character Table web site
+- flexbox froggy is used to check the flex-box skill

 ## Study Of Github CI